Africa EENI Global Business School

 2. 37% of the Angolan population

-3. In the Southern-centre of Angola (Central Plateau), on the coastal strip west of the Central Plateau (Huambo, Bié and Benguela provinces)
+3. In Southern-centre of Angola (Central Plateau), on the coastal strip west of the Central Plateau (Huambo, Bié and Benguela provinces)

 2. Ambundu